Danimaxpd/TickTuk-BackEnd/README.md

 This will start:

 - 2 API instances for high availability
-- Redis instance for caching
+- Redis instance for state synchronization
 - Nginx load balancer

 ## 📚 API Documentation